-Michael C. Barth, MD, FACG, FACP, is an internal medicine physician and fellowship-trained gastroenterologist at Long Island Gastroenterology Specialists in North Wantagh, South Wantagh, and Garden City, New York.
+Michael C. Barth, MD, FACG, FACP, is an internal medicine physician and fellowship-trained gastroenterologist at Long Island Gastroenterology Specialists in North Wantagh, and South Wantagh, New York.

-In private practice since 1995, Dr. Barth provides high-quality patient care that focuses on diagnosing and treating digestive disorders.
+In private practice since 1995, Dr. Barth has provided high-quality patient care that focuses on diagnosing and treating digestive disorders.

 Dr. Barth specializes in digestive diseases and disorders, endoscopy, colonoscopy, capsule endoscopy, and Bravo® pH studies.

 After earning his Bachelor of Arts at the University of Buffalo in Buffalo, New York, Dr. Barth went on to complete his Doctor of Medicine at New York Medical College in Valhalla, New York.